Quantum illumination reveals phase-shift inducing cloaking

 where $a''$ is the field after it has been deflected from the cloak.
 In case of a coherent state $|\alpha\rangle$, the outcoming state would be $|\alpha e^{-i\phi}\rangle$.
 Finally, the signal beam is received in the lab and a joint measurement is performed to detect a phase shift $\phi\neq0$.
 Accordingly, the SNR is calculated, since this gives the improvement in the Chernoff bound determining the presence of the object~\cite{Zhang,Sanz}.

 \paragraph{Classical protocol.---}In the following, we discuss the optimal classical protocol to detect a small phase shifts.
 A coherent state is prepared in the lab~\cite{Fedorov}

 Once the state is transformed according to Eqs.~\eqref{Eq1} and~\eqref{Eq2}, the quadrature in the angle of the coherent state is measured, which expectably gives the optimal SNR~\cite{Tan, Guha, Sanz} in the limit $\eta\sim1$.
-Without loss of generality, we consider $\alpha\in R$ and then the quadrature measurement is just $\langle x''\rangle$, a prototypical measurement in microwaves~\cite{Fedorov}.
+Without loss of generality, we consider $\alpha\in R$ and then the quadrature measurement is just $\langle x''\rangle$, a prototypical measurement in microwaves~\cite{Fedorov,Fedorov2,DiCandia}.
 Therefore, the SNR in the classical protocol is given by the expression

-Here, $\bar x=\langle x\rangle|_{\phi=0} - \langle x\rangle$ in such a way the SNR is zero when the dephased angle $\phi=0$, $\eta$ is the background reflectivity, $n_h$ is the number of thermal photons, and $N=|\alpha|^2\ll1$ is the number of photons in the initial coherent signal.
-See Ref.~\cite{supp} for detailed calculations.
+Here, $\bar x=\langle x\rangle|_{\phi=0} - \langle x\rangle$, so that the SNR is zero when the dephased angle $\phi=0$, $\eta$ is the background reflectivity, $n_h$ is the number of thermal photons, and $N=|\alpha|^2\ll1$ is the number of photons in the initial coherent signal.
+See supplementary information for detailed calculations.
 From this expression, one can see that SNR grows with the number of photons in the signal beam, and decreases with the environmental noise.
 Note that the same result is achieved by considering the presence of the object before the reflection of the signal from the blackground.

 \paragraph{Quantum protocol.---} Let us analyze the improvement generated by a protocol using an entangled state, as depicted in Fig.~\ref{Scheme}.
 For this, we generate a two-mode squeezed state~\cite{Menzel} defined as